isabella232/drawIT/README.md

 - Externals are subject to change until finalized.
 - Diagrams can be exported to jpg, pdf, png, or svg from diagrams.net.
 - Use shape parameter default as shape names are subject to change.
+- Line colors (pencolor) are derived from the icon used for simplicity.
-- Use component names for line (pencolor)  and fill (bgcolor) colors.
+- Specifying line color (pencolor) overrides the derived color.
-- Colors can be specified by name, number, hex, or component.
+- Colors are specified by name, number, hex, or component (recommended).
-- Alternating nested fill colors (bgcolor) between white and light.
+- Nested fill colors alternate between white and light starting with white which is changable to start with light or user-defined.
-- Direction of default left-to-right (LR) or top-to-bottom (TB).
+- Direction is left-to-right changable to top-to-bottom.
-- Connectors between nodes and clusters with or without arrows.
+- Connectors between nodes and clusters with or without arrowheads.
 - Planned: Direct export to jpg, pdf, png, or svg.
 - Planned: Support icons not from IBM Design Center.
 - Planned: Improve support for long labels and sublabels.